ubaldot/defrecs/README.md

 > to the outputs of component A and then perform internally all the operations
 > to send data over the serial port.

+### Components implementation

+It follows a checklist for components implementation:

+1. Each internal state must have an associated mutex.
+2. Each output must have both a publish and a subscribe function.
+The publish is used internally to update the internal state and the subscribe is exposed to other components.
+For example, if output `y` of component A is used as input of component B, then component A must implement both a publish and subscribe function for `y`.
+The publish function is kept internal to component A (in-fact it is declared as `static`)  whereas the subscribe function is included in `componentA.h` file and it is is called by component
-A corollary of the above is that the header files of each component must only contain the declaration of the init function, the step function, and the publish_/subscribe_ functions.
+3. Header files of each component must only contain the declaration of the init function, the step function, and the publish_/subscribe_ functions.
 Stop!

-Finally, each component shall have an associated prefix to help the navigation in the code-base.
+4. Due to that C language does not have namespaces, each component shall have an associated prefix
-In-fact, if we know the prefix of a subscribed signal, then we also know its publisher.
-Handy!
+5. Don't forget to initialize and schedule your component from the `application_setup.c` file.

 ### Components execution: